PROGRAMS YOU SHOULD KNOW ABOUT:

 Alcohol is in beer, wine, malt beverages, liquor, and some medicines.

-In the United States you have to be 21 years or older to purchase and consume alcoholic beverages.
+In the United States you have to be 21 years or older to purchase and consume alcoholic beverages, however 12-20 year olds continue to drink in spite of prohibition.
+14.6% of underage people report any drinking in the last month, 8.6% report binge drinking, and 1.7% report heavy drinking.

-According to the Centers for Disease Control's (CDC) dietary guidance on alcohol "moderate drinking" is up to one drink a day for women and 2 a day for men.
+According to the Centers for Disease Control's (CDC) dietary guidance on alcohol "moderate drinking" is limited to only one drink a day for women and 2 a day for men.

 One serving of alcohol